 She made her way back to the table feeling there was a rock in her stomach.
 She took her seat as Bruce had done, on auto pilot, finished the meal on auto pilot…

 Yes, the Gotham Post had run the engagement story.
 It was quite remarkable, the reduction in fabricated and insulting embellishments.
 Apart from omitting her parents and completely misrepresenting her education and family background, they more or less ran the announcement submitted… Yes, they had selected a charity.
-She would certainly register but they would both prefer donations be made in lieu of gifts, to the Thomas Wayne Trauma Center or the Victims’ Alliance… Through the meat, then the salad… No, she hadn’t given any serious thought to marking her era as mistress of the manor with a new china pattern commissioned from Lenox as if she were an incoming first lady, but there was a superb 18th century Spode service and some fin de siècle Limoges that she might bring out for special dinner parties if they were especially good… And finally the dessert…
+She would certainly register at Scully & Scully, but they would both prefer donations be made in lieu of gifts, to the Thomas Wayne Trauma Center or the Victims’ Alliance… Through the meat, then the salad… No, she hadn’t given any serious thought to marking her era as mistress of the manor with a new china pattern commissioned from Lenox as if she were an incoming first lady, but there was a superb 18th century Spode service and some fin de siècle Limoges that she might bring out for special dinner parties if they were especially good… And finally the dessert…

 Bruce suggested they take a pass and walk the room, visiting all the other tables and chatting with those they hadn’t had a chance to spend time with.
 It gave them an opening for guarded conversation as they moved from table to table…